-If you include more than one qualifier in the queue definition, enclose the values in quotation marks.
+Note If you include more than one qualifier in the queue definition, ervalues in quotation marks. nclose the

 3.3.6 Setting the Speed for Serial Printers (P6)

 You can set the communications speed for serial printers attached directly to your OpenVMS system.
 If this parameter is blank, the default is 9600 baud.
 To change the speed, replace the null string ("") with a value, such as "19200".
 For printers that utilize network connections, this parameter is ignored.